 Most bills require urgent attention and usually need to be paid within a couple of weeks at most — so what options do you have if you haven’t got spare cash to hand?

-Visit the Bank of Mum ‘n’ Dad
+The Bank of Mum ‘n’ Dad

 Family and friends might be able to help with money problems.
 Although undoubtedly the cheapest option you’re going to find, it’s also my least favourite, as it can put people in compromising positions and lead to awkward situations.
 Do you really want to divulge your financial situation to others anyhow?

-Use credit cards
+Use credit cards (wisely)

 If you have a credit card with enough credit available then you’re onto a winner – just make sure you have a solid plan to pay it back as soon as possible.

 Take advantage of your overdraft facility

 An authorised overdraft might be an option, but don’t even think about allowing you account to go overdrawn if have no arrangement in place with your bank, because unauthorised overdraft charges can be financially crippling.

-Take out a 3 month loan
+Take out a short-term 3 month loan

 Put yourself on a financial diet

 I’m not suggesting you cut back on essentials, but we all tend to spend frivolously on something or other without necessarily realising it.
-Make a list of last months non-essential spend – you might be surprised!
+Add up last months non-essential spending, you might be surprised!